WolfeComputerServices/openhab-binding-ccaedio/README.md

     | overdueEvents | String | Contains json with student name and array of overdue events  |
     | upcomingEvents| String | Contains json with student name and array of upcomging events|

-ccaedio:student:[id]#upcomingEvents contains json similiar to the following:
+upcomingEvents channel contains json similiar to the following:

 ```json
 {